fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 Date: 17/03/2022

+Steps to reproduce:
-1)We introduce a correct username and password : jsmith@demo.io-Demo123!.
+1)Introduce a correct username and password : jsmith@demo.io-Demo123!.
-2)We click submit the form
+2)Click submit the form
-3)We click on "withdraw"
+3)Click on "withdraw".
 4)We select the account Individual Savings
 5)Introduce "aa" dollars
 6)Click submit button

+Expected Result: Sign in, open the Bank's withdraw form, and don't create a withdraw.

+59)
+Title : Don't create a withdraw because the withdraw input was of 26 dollars.

+Pre-condition:
+1)Exists a user
+2)Exists an Individual Checking

+Date: 17/03/2022

+Steps to reproduce:
+1)Introduce a correct username and password : jsmith@demo.io-Demo123!.
+2)Click submit the form
+3)Click on "withdraw".
+4)We select the account Individual Savings
+5)Introduce $26 dollars more than the balance
+6)Click submit button

-Expected Result: Let us sign in and take us to the Bank's withdraw form, and don't create a withdraw.
+Expected Result: Sign in, open the Bank's withdraw form, and don't create a withdraw.